NotDB-Is-Cool/Unique-SL/README.txt

 ---------------------------------------------------------------------------------------------------------------------------
 4:

-Then Go to the output folder and enjoy!
+Then Go to the output folder it created and enjoy!
 (NOTE: THIS IS NOT A TOKEN LOGGER.)
 ---------------------------------------